Luhut Binsar Pandjaitan: Political career

 In 1999, President BJ Habibie appointed Luhut as Indonesian ambassador to Singapore and he was credited with improving relations between the two countries.

 On 26 April 2000, Habibie's successor, President Abdurrahman Wahid appointed Luhut as Minister of Trade and Industry, a position he held until Wahid was forced out of office in July 2001.
 Wahid's successor, Megawati Sukarnoputri, offered the same position to Luhut, but he declined it, later explaining he felt a moral responsibility to Wahid.

 After his first stint as a minister, Luhut decided to run for the chairmanship of the National Sports Committee of Indonesia in 2003 but lost to fellow retired general Agum Gumelar.

 Luhut later joined Golkar Party and became deputy chairman of its board from 2008-2014.
 He resigned from the party in May 2014 after Golkar decided to support the presidential candidacy of former general Prabowo Subianto.

 Luhut's company PT Toba Sejahtra, which has timber plantations, in 2009 formed a joint venture with PT Rakabu, the furniture company owned by Joko Widodo, who was then the mayor of Solo, Central Java.
 Their partnership later expanded to politics, with Luhut helping to guide Widodo's political ascendency.
-After being elected Indonesian president in 2014, Widodo on 31 December 2014 appointed Luhut as his Chief of Staff.
+After being elected Indonesian president in 2014, Widodo on 31 December 2014 appointed Luhut as his chief of staff.
 Analysts noted Luhut's lack of patronage ties to Megawati could counter claims that Widodo was a puppet of Megawati.

 In 2014, Luhut chaired the Bravo 5 unit of volunteers supporting Widodo's election bid.
 In August 2015, Luhut was appointed Coordinating Minister for Political, Legal, and Security Affairs, a position he held until July 2016, when he was appointed Coordinating Minister of Maritime Affairs.
 In October 2019, following Widodo's re-election, Luhut's ministerial portfolio was expanded to cover investment.
 His strong influence has prompted the Indonesian media to describe him as a “prime minister”, the “second most influential cabinet member after the president” and “the real vice president”.

-In January 2020, Luhut was appointed chairman of Golkar Party's Advisory Board.
+In January 2020, Luhut was appointed chairman of the Golkar Party's Advisory Board.

-On 13 March 2020, Luhut was appointed acting minister of transportation to replace Budi Karya Sumadi, who had tested positive for novel coronavirus.
+On 13 March 2020, Luhut was appointed acting minister of transportation to replace Budi Karya Sumadi, who had tested positive for a novel coronavirus.

 Assassination issues

-Police have said former president Suharto's youngest son Tommy Suharto on 14 January 2001 gave three bombs to an accomplice, and one of the bombs was planned to be detonated at the Trade and Industry Ministry with the aim of killing Luhut, who was then trade and industry minister, but police foiled the plot.
+Police have said former president Suharto's youngest son Tommy Suharto on 14 January 2001 gave three bombs to an accomplice, and one of the bombs was planned to be detonated at the Trade and Industry Ministry to kill Luhut, who was then trade and industry minister, but police foiled the plot.

 In May 2019, following post-election riots in Jakarta by supporters of losing candidate Prabowo Subianto, police said they uncovered a plot to assassinate four senior officials, including Luhut.
 Retired general Kivlan Zen, a Prabowo ally, was accused of masterminding the plot.

 In January 2020, Kivlan accused Luhut of plotting to kill him.
 Luhut rejected the accusation, saying he already had enough work to do without killing people.